CadenG11/CheddarSafe-Android/README.md

 Here is a list of some currently known bugs and (if possible) how to fix them:
 - Sometimes when the user logs in, all folders and accounts are show twice even though they are only in the database once.
 To fix, close the app, relaunch, and log in.
 - When editing an existing account, if the user wants to change just the username and password without changing the ID, then the user must change the ID along with the username and password changes, save the changes, then change the ID back to the previous one.
+- When changing view mode from vertical to horizontal, some of the elements get lost off the screen.
+It is highly recommended to only use the app in vertical mode to provide the best user experience.

 ## Planned Features and Fixes
 - Adding a search bar to quickly search and find an account by its ID.